 Description

-ASHWATER SS 30 SE 1/11 West Statfold Farmhouse - II Farmhouse.
-Probably mid to late C18 with some C19 alterations.
-Whitewashed rendered cob on stone rubble footings, corrugated iron roof hipped at the left end, gabled at the right end formerly thatched.
-Stone stack at right end with brick chimney shaft, brick chimney at left end.
-The plan is 2-rooms wide and unusually deep for the width with a rear stair hall and service room behind partition walls.
-The original entrance appears to have been direct into the principal heated room on the right, a small room to the left may originally have been unheated.
-2 small rear service rooms flank a rear open stair hall which is surprisingly large for the scale of the house.
-An outbuilding with loft over adjoining at the right end is under a lower roofline and is probably an addition, the ground floor has been converted to a C20 kitchen with rear larder.
-A loft entrance at the rear of the house indicates that the house roofspace was originally used for storage.
-A C20 single-storey front addition obscures part of the front elevation.
-2 storeys.
-2-window front with an approximately central half-glazed front door.
-The ground floor windows are 2-light 6-pane casements with plain architraves, the first floor windows are similar with 8 panes per light: the left-hand windows are regular.
+West Statfold Farmhouse is a farmhouse dating probably from the middle to late 18th century, with alterations from the 19th century.
+It is constructed of whitewashed rendered cob on stone rubble footings, with a corrugated iron roof that is hipped at the left end and gabled at the right end, formerly thatched.
+There is a stone stack with a brick chimney shaft at the right end, and a brick chimney at the left end.
+The plan is unusual, being two rooms wide and unusually deep for its width, featuring a rear stair hall and service rooms behind partition walls.
+The original entrance appears to have been directly into the principal heated room on the right; a smaller room on the left might originally have been unheated.
+Two small rear service rooms flank a surprisingly large rear open stair hall.
+An outbuilding with a loft over, adjoining the right end, has a lower roofline and is likely an addition.
+The ground floor of this outbuilding has been converted into a 20th-century kitchen with a rear larder.
+A loft entrance at the rear of the house indicates that the roof space was originally used for storage.
+A 20th-century single-storey front addition obscures part of the front elevation.
+The front has two windows, with an approximately central half-glazed front door.
+The ground floor windows are 2-light, 6-pane casements with plain architraves; the first floor windows are similar with 8 panes per light, and the left-hand windows are regular.
 The converted ground floor of the adjoining building at the right has a front entrance and a rear casement window with square-leaded panes.
-Interior The principal heated room to the right has 1 chamfered cross beam, exposed joists and a large fireplace with stone rubble jambs and a timber lintel.
-The smaller room to the left has a roughly-chamfered axial beam and exposed joists, the fireplace surround is C20.
+Inside, the principal heated room on the right has a chamfered cross beam, exposed joists, and a large fireplace with stone rubble jambs and a timber lintel.
+The smaller room to the left has a roughly-chamfered axial beam and exposed joists, with a 20th-century fireplace surround.
 A stud and plaster partition wall divides the left-hand room from a small rear service room.
-The rear stair has C19 stick balusters.
-The roof trusses are pegged and probably C18.
-The loft over the C20 kitchen has an entrance in the right gable end and a C19 scissor brace roof.
-An interesting example of a small vernacular house with an unusual plan, ambitious stair and smart detail to the fenestration.
+The rear stair has 19th-century stick balusters.
+The roof trusses are pegged and likely from the 18th century.
+The loft over the 20th-century kitchen has an entrance in the right gable end and a 19th-century scissor brace roof.
+The building is an interesting example of a small vernacular house, notable for its unusual plan, ambitious stair, and smart detail to the fenestration—demonstrating group value.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.